kBrausew/ioBroker.wiegand-tcpip/docs/setup.md

 From the list, select the network host adapter to which you have connected your device.[^2]
 - Special addresses
   - `0.0.0.0` All available interfaces (Default)
+  - `127.0.0.1` Only local host network (for the [simulator](https://github.com/uhppoted/uhppote-simulator))
+  - All others can be used if you know what you want. e.g. VPN, Docker etc...
+#### Sender-Port
+Default is 60000.
+Without error message from the network there is no need the change that.
+#### Receiver-Port
+Default is 60001.
+Without error message from the network there is no need the change that.
+I redefined port 60099 for the adapter.
+If something doesn't work, change this back to the default.
+#### Connection Timeout in milli seconds
+Timeout for any communication over the network.
+Do not change without consultation.
+Values below 1000 and above 10000 can work for the time being, but always lead to errors in real operation

 [^1]: If you are unable to connect the device to the same local network as the ioBroker instance,